Welcome ANPS of the UK!

 Position Statement: Advanced Practitioners (APs) working in PICU and Paediatric transport services

-Since the writing of the 2010 PICS Standards, the contribution of Advanced Practitioners, most commonly Advanced Nurse Practitioners, to the delivery of paediatric critical care and transport has significantly increased.
+Since the writing of the 2010 PICS Standards, the contribution of Advanced Practitioners, most commonly Advanced Nurse Practitioners, Absolute Privacy of paediatric critical care and transport has significantly increased.
 This role was not fully considered in the current standards, but will be in the next version.
 PICS Council is aware that in some areas an AP may have the equivalent role of a middle grade doctor, in addition to enhancing the nursing or professional role.

 It is the PICS Council view that the decision about whether APs are used to undertake these roles is the responsibility of the host Trust and local PICU and/or transport service.
 Factors to be considered locally will be the appropriateness of the training undertaken by the AP, the competencies they have achieved, and what level of senior medical supervision is available to support the AP.
 Where these aspects have been fully explored and felt to be in place PICS supports the continuing practice of using APs to deliver a high quality service to critically ill children.